flowersinthesand/portal/README.md

 npm install
 ```

-Start a server on localhost at port 8080.
+Start server on localhost at port 8080 and 8090.
+Both servers serve static assets but portal server is on 8080.

 ```bash
 node test/server
 ```

-To test portal.js as a browser client, open http://localhost:8080 in a browser and to test it as a Node.js client, type `node test/index` in other console and see the result.
+#### As browser client
+Open [http://localhost:8080](http://localhost:8080) for same origin or [http://localhost:8090](http://localhost:8090) for cross origin in a browser.

+#### As Node.js client
+Type `node test/index` in other console.

 ### Writing server

 A server passing the test suite is a very portal server.
 Writing portal server is not such hard.
 One of the goals of this project from day 1 (jquery-stream) is easy to implement in server-side as simple as dealing with Ajax.
 As various transports and features are added, it gets harder than dealing with Ajax, but still quite easy comparing to other similar projects.
-The portal server in test folder is less than 2KB minified and gzipped though it doesn't matter.

-Anyway, the portal server for running test suite is a good example and tutorial to write portal server. check out [server.js](https://github.com/flowersinthesand/portal/blob/master/test/server.js).
+Anyway, the portal server used to develop portal.js is a good tutorial to write portal server and less than 2KB minified and gzipped though it doesn't matter.
+Check out [server.js](https://github.com/flowersinthesand/portal/blob/master/test/server.js).